What is a no-down-payment mortgage?

 With USDA and VA loans, lenders are more willing to take a risk on borrowers who don’t have the money to secure conventional loans.
 A lender knows that if you ever default on your loan, the government will step in.

 But note: The government agency insuring your loan doesn’t protect you, the borrower.
 It just protects the lender.
-The government's backing is no safety net when you’d rather focus on other expenses some months.
+The government's backing is not a safety net for when you’d rather focus on other expenses some months.

 Because a down payment serves as your first mortgage payment, the more you put down, the less you’ll pay in interest over the life of your loan.
 Unfortunately, the opposite also is true: The less you put down, the more you’ll pay in interest.